Free Telehealth consultation with our Licensed Acupuncturist & Provider Houston, TX

 Wet needling is not legal in Texas.
 Wet needling involves the use of an herbal supplement injected into a trigger point on the body.
 It is legal in certain states, such as Utah and Colorado.

-As part of our commitment to maintaining a sanitary environment, we do not provide bloodletting services in our practice for Acupuncture or Cupping therapy.
+As part of our unwavering commitment to maintaining a sanitary environment, we do not provide bloodletting services in our practice for Acupuncture or Cupping therapy.
 This is a strict policy that we adhere to.

 What are herbal supplements?